derekjgriffith/MORTICIA/librad/README.md

 To execute full simulations using MORTICIA it is necessary to have a working installation of libRadtran.

+# Twilight
+libRadtran is able to calculate radiances and irradiances when the sun is below the horizon by up to 9 degrees or more.
+This is well into "nautical" twilight.
+The MYSTIC monte carlo solver is required to perform twilight computations.

 # libRadtran Downloads
 Further information and downloads are available at [libRadtran website](http://www.libradtran.org).